RobotLegion/22-23_Powerplay/README.md

-## NOTICE

-This repository contains the modified code for DRSS JV team for the 22-23 FTC Season.
-The rest of the readme is unedited from the new SDK provided by FIRST.

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
-To use this SDK, download/clone the entire project to your local computer.
+This repository contains the modified code for DRSS JV team for the 22-23 FTC Season!

+When editing files in the repository, make sure you add an informative comment about the changes you create as well as your name.
+Including thourough information is a coding best practice and allows other developers to ask question and fix bugs if recent commits cause issues.
+Update this readme with more information about our robot capabilities as the season progresses.

+#### Information provided by FIRST
 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Tutorial) to get familiar with how to use the control system: